 When an injured person sustains a spinal cord injury, the claim usually has a significant settlement value.
 Responsible parties sometimes use aggressive negotiation and defense strategies to minimize their ultimate payout.

 Defendants, their insurers, and defense attorneys often rely on a plaintiff's case preparation problems to motivate a low settlement agreement.
 They realize that some law firms don't have the experience or the resources to present a comprehensive case.
 They must consider trial costs versus the settlement potential.
 This sometimes pushes injured people to accept a low offer instead of waiting for a better award at trial.

 Pushing a Case Toward Trial

-Defendants and their insurance companies continue their cost vs. benefit strategy when low-ball negotiations stall.
-When they can’t motivate a plaintiff to accept a low offer, they initiate depositions, interrogatories, document production requests, and other costly discovery.
+Defendants and their insurance companies continue their cost vs. benefit strategy when lowball negotiations stall.
+When they can't motivate a plaintiff to accept a low offer, they initiate depositions, interrogatories, document production requests, and other costly discoveries.
 This strategy sometimes forces plaintiffs to reconsider previous settlement offers in light of ongoing litigation and potential trial costs.

 Courtroom Defense Strategies

 Instead of negotiating a fair settlement, defendants sometimes allow a case to go to trial.
 They plead defenses that they hope will help them avoid or reduce the damages they must pay.